 We’ll explore the origins of tallgrass prairies and how seemingly unrelated events across eons set the stage for humans to play a critical role in the genesis of these unique grasslands.
 We’ll also focus on the historical roots of prairie decline, and the potential for a regenerative future for prairies and people.

-The webinar, to be held via Zoom, will be 45 minutes including a question and answer session.
+The webinar, to be held via Zoom, will be 45 minutes with a 15 question and answer session.
 The webinar will be recorded, and sent to all registrants as well as posted to our YouTube channel.